 Take a zinc supplement.

-Prioritize relaxation and sleep
+Prioritize relaxation and sleep.

 Stress can impact all areas of health, including the skin.
 It can cause inflammation, leading to several issues manifesting on the skin, including psoriasis, eczema, dermatitis, and acne.
 Managing stress can help reduce the body's inflammatory response and keep your skin clear.
 In addition, without adequate rest, your immune system is at risk of being compromised, making you more susceptible to acne-causing bacteria.
 Sleep deprivation can also cause spikes in hormones such as cortisol, which leads to increased sebum production and, you guessed it, more breakouts.
-Therefore, getting 7 - 8 hours of sleep each night is essential for overall skin health.
+Therefore, sleeping 7 - 8 hours each night is essential for overall skin health.

 Update on Management of Polycystic Ovarian Syndrome for Dermatologists